Bhupesh-V/Bhupesh-V.github.io/_posts/2020-12-28-git-cake-when-is-my-readme-birthday.md

 [**Read git pretty docs**](https://git-scm.com/docs/git-log#_pretty_formats) for info. on all 50+ options

-> When you feel you are absolutely free do a `git log --help` & read that manual.
+> Read more than 2000 lines worth of git log manual (`git log --help`) when you feel absolutely free :)

 You should add this in your `.gitconfig`.